-You’ll need plenty of guidance and encouragement on this journey.
+You’ll need plenty of guidance and encouragement on your recovery journey.

 Not just from a therapist, but also from a supportive, nonjudgmental community that knows all the issues you’re struggling with on a first-hand basis.

-Making meaningful connections with other people, who can help you gain confidence and support you unconditionally, is what both clinicians and 12-Step programs have long recognized is the true key to recovery.
+Making meaningful connections with other people, who can help you gain confidence and support you unconditionally, is what both mental health professionals and 12-Step programs have long recognized is the true key to recovery.

-Even people who describe themselves as “introverts” or “antisocial” find that they relate amazingly well with the other group members.
-Not only are we all facing similar challenges, we can also help motivate each other from week to week, as well as provide that invaluable perspective on each other’s issues.
+Even people who describe themselves as introverted or antisocial find that they relate amazingly well with the other group members.
+Not only are we all facing similar challenges, we can also help motivate each other from week to week, as well as provide critical perspective on each other’s issues.

 It’s generally easier to trust and open up to the “strangers” in group…

-I offer open enrollment to any group, since they function best with a combination of newer and more experienced members.
-An initial consultation is required to determine if group is the best fit for your treatment needs.
+I offer open enrollment to all of my groups, since they function best with a combination of newer and more experienced members.